 All of our children have equal access to reading provision and to the resources available.
 We recognise that some children take longer to develop the necessary skills and we cater for those children by providing additional opportunities for skills development.
 Children who need additional support are identified early and the impact of interventions is carefully monitored.
-SEND pupils are catered for, and progress is monitored through intervention sheets, IPPs, SEN Support Plans and EHCPs as appropriate.
+SEND pupils are catered for, and progress is monitored through intervention sheets, IPPs, SEN Support Plans, SEN Support Plus plans and EHCPs as appropriate.
 All teaching staff have received training on how to support children with a variety of SEND needs.
 This training is updated regularly.

 More-able pupils are provided with reading materials suited to their abilities in order to challenge them and keep them interested in reading.
 During guided reading sessions, more-able pupils are provided with more challenging texts and alternative or additional questions, in order to ensure that they are sufficiently challenged.
+ZPD book levels are used to identify books that will engage and challenge more-able children.